Hindu temple: Temple management

 The Archaeological Survey of India has control of most ancient temples of archaeological importance in India.
-In India, day-to-day activities of a temple is managed by a temple board committee that administers its finances, management, and events.
+In India, day-to-day activities of a temple are managed by a temple board committee that administers its finances, management, and events.
 Since independence, the autonomy of individual Hindu religious denominations to manage their own affairs with respect to temples of their own denomination has been severely eroded and the state governments have taken control of major Hindu temples in some countries; however, in others, such as the United States, private temple management autonomy has been preserved.

 Etymology and nomenclature

 In Sanskrit, the liturgical language of Hinduism, the word mandira means "house" (मन्दिर).
 Ancient Sanskrit texts use many words for temple, such as matha, vayuna, kirti, kesapaksha, devavasatha, vihara, suravasa, surakula, devatayatana, amaragara, devakula, devagrha, devabhavana, devakulika, and niketana.
-Regionally, they are also known as prasada, vimana, kshetra, gudi, ambalam, punyakshetram, deval, deula, devasthanam, kovil, candi, pura, and wat.
+Regionally, they are also known as mandil, prasada, vimana, kshetra, gudi, ambalam, punyakshetram, deval, deula, devasthanam, kovil, candi, pura, and wat.

 The following are the other names by which a Hindu temple is referred to in India: